Botswana Application Information and Rotation FAQs

 Drs.
 Roger Shapiro and Shahin Lockman are Boston-based BHP affiliated researches who help oversee program research and quality improvement projects.

-Prior to arriving in Botswana, participants are provided with detailed orientation materials and expectations for elective.
+Prior to arriving in Botswana, participants are provided with detailed orientation materials and expectations for the elective.
 Trainees work closely with BIDMC faculty, and are integrated into the daily routine of the hospital depending on their specialty, serving as clinician-educators in the operating room or on the adult inpatient, critical care and obstetrics wards.
-Participants will work alongside hospital medical officers, nurses, and medical residents, interns and students from the University of Botswana Faculty of Medicine.
+Participants will work alongside hospital medical officers, nurses, medical residents, interns and students from the University of Botswana Faculty of Medicine.

 Elective participants may also pursue ambulatory activities in the post-discharge and specialist consultation clinics as well as in outreach activities at other district healthcare facilities.
 Commonly encountered conditions include chronic medical diseases such as heart failure, hypertension, renal failure, infectious diseases (including TB, complications of HIV infection) and a broad range of obstetric, gynecologic and critical care conditions.
 The onsite BIDMC-affiliated attending physicians (in Medicine, OB and Anesthesia) and/or the attending-level global health clinical fellows supervise all clinical activities during the rotations.